robertmuth/golinkslite/README.md

 Go-Links-Lite is a simple URL shortener modelled after similar internal tools used by many "tech companies".

-Program consists of a single Python 3 file and the only heavy dependency is the 'flask' web framework.
+It consists of a single Python 3 file and the only heavy dependency is the 'flask' web framework.
 It does not use authentication and all links are shared and editable by everybody.
 The backend consists of a json text file.

 It is usually configured to run on port 80 on a machine which is known by the